Hiring an apprentice can bring many benefits to your organisation.

 You can get support from the government to cover some of the cost of training and assessing an apprentice if you're in England.

-If you don't need to pay the levy, you pay 10% towards the cost of training and assessing your apprentice.
-You need to agree a payment schedule with the training provider and pay them directly for the training.
-The government will pay the rest (90%) up to the funding band maximum.
+If you don't need to pay the levy, you pay 5% towards the cost of training and assessing your apprentice.
+You'll need to agree a payment schedule with the training provider and pay them directly for the training.
+The government will pay the rest (95%) up to the funding band maximum.
 They'll pay it directly to the training provider.
-From 1st April 2019, this will change meaning that employers only have to pay 5% towards the costs of training and assessing.